Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Geoff William Thurmond about 3 years ago
+Geoff William Thurmond over 3 years ago

 If OUSD were a business, they'd be out of business.
 Without the safety net of the State gov't, in a market economy, OUSD would not survive competition.
 Simply look at the abysmal rate of graduates with A-G met, or the number of incoming freshmen make it to senior year with college eligibility - why would parents choose to send their kids there unless forced?
 No other business is provided a guaranteed, compulsory (by law), customer base that is assigned to them for 12 years in perpetuity.
 As a result, OUSD, like most bureaucracies, has never had to compete for its existence and the OUSD board reflects this carelessness and aversion to evolution because they have no incentive.
 When a charter school provides better results with more efficiency than OUSD, this disrupts the status quo.
 And, as the gatekeepers of charter schools, OUSD gets to be the pitcher, catcher and umpire of the game and "fix" the outcome as they go - maintaining pretense of progress, when it's just more of the same.